Quick read in Bold;

 To start a cold engine only using veg oil is quite a complicated matter, although possible.
 It’s a matter of conditions (temperature, compression) and chance.
 That is why, diesel is needed to start/stop the car.

 First, start the engine using diesel and drive until engine’s temperature rises up to approx 50-70’C, then switch to oil.
-Before parking, switch on to diesel again (give a bit of a run).
+Best Before parking, switch on to diesel again (give a bit of a run).
 This will refill compartments such as pump, pipes and fuel-filter back with diesel for the next ignition.
-No need to bother if you are stopping for only 10-15 minutes, as engine will still remain hot and will start normally on oil.
+No need to bother if you are stopping for 30-45 minutes (either hot summertime), as engine will still remain hot and will start normally on oil.

 Pros and cons: